When you think about risk management and your business, what comes to mind? Your finances? Your building and equipment? Your insurance policy?

 2.)
 Safety

 OSHA says you must provide a safe working environment for your employees and you’ve likely done some work to make sure those boxes are checked.
-But when’s the last time you conducted a safety audit?
+But when was the last time you conducted a safety audit?
 Or asked your employees about what kinds of potential hazards or unsafe practices they see happening around them?

 If you haven’t built a culture of safety in your company, here are a few ways to start making it happen: